Sep 10, 2025

 What is Field Sales?

-Did you know outside sellers make up 52% of all sales people in the United States?
+Did you know outside sellers make up 52% of all salespeople in the United States?

-Field sales is a type of selling where sales people are mostly in-person, meeting with customers on a day-to-day basis.
+Field sales is a type of selling where sales people are mostly in person, meeting with customers on a day-to-day basis.

-Whether you're new to field sales or an experienced professional looking to learn something new - the goal of this guide is to help provide additional information around field sales teams and the potential career opportunities.
+Whether you're new to field sales or an experienced professional looking to learn something new, the goal of this guide is to help provide additional information around field sales teams and the potential career opportunities.

-Field sales refers to selling activities conducted in-person, directly engaging with potential clients at their location, rather than remotely or digitally.
+Field sales refers to selling activities conducted in person, directly engaging with potential clients at their location rather than remotely or digitally.

 It typically involves travel, face-to-face interactions, and a deep understanding of customer needs.
-Think of when in movies you saw the traveling salesperson going door-to-door.
+Think of when in movies you saw the traveling salesperson going door to door.
 You can read more about the differences between inside and outside sales teams here.

-Who has Field Sales Teams?
+Who Has Field Sales Teams?

 Field sales teams are common across almost all industries.
-Most frequently enterprises with thousands of employees have large field sales teams.
+Most frequently, enterprises with thousands of employees have large field sales teams.

 • Pharmaceuticals and Medical Devices